Vehemont/Elobot/README.md

 # Elobot

-> :warning: **Discord.py is no longer under support, and this Discord bot may not work with upcoming changes to Discord bots.
+> :warning: **Discord.py is no longer under support and this Discord bot may not work with upcoming changes to Discord bots.
 This repository is retained for historical purposes.**

 Elobot is a Discord bot that maintains a leaderboard of teams, as well as calculates elo rankings for standings within the leaderboard.
 Elo calculations are the same formula as documented within the Mordhau Fight Club (MFC) Discord.
 MFC is the competitive gaming scene for the game Mordhau.